AxionSft/TCL-Kotlin/README.md

 ## Contributing

-Want to help improve TCL-MDK?, but how?:
+Want to help improve TCL-Kotlin?, but how?:

 * By making an fork of the project
 * Sharing this repo